Andrew Burn (professor): Career

 During the specialization of United Kingdom secondary schools in the late 1990s, Burn played a key role in ensuring his school, Parkside Community College, became the UK's first specialist media arts college.
 The work lasted roughly a decade, with the college focusing on film, animation and video games.
 It is described in the book Burn co-authored with James Durran regarding media literacy in schools, which was published in 2007 by SAGE.
 The book represents key aspects of Burn's theory and research, in particular how media education can foster cultural, critical and creative work by young people, especially in their production of their own films, animations and videogames, cultural forms which occupy a large part of Burn's research work.

-After working in secondary education, Burn moved into Higher Education, after studying for a Master of Arts degree in Cultural Studies and a PhD in film semiotics at the UCL Institute of Education.
+Burn moved into Higher Education after studying for a Master of Arts degree in Cultural Studies and a PhD in film semiotics at the UCL Institute of Education.
 His doctoral supervisor was Gunther Kress.
 He was appointed lecturer in Media and Cultural Studies at the IOE in 2001, becoming a Reader in 2007, and Professor in 2009.
-He is Professor of English, Media and Drama, based at the UCL Knowledge Lab.
+He is now Emeritus Professor of Media, based at the UCL Knowledge Lab.
+He was the first professor of media at UCL, initiating an expansion of postgraduate programmes in media studies and UCL’s first undergraduate degree in media.
 He has been a visiting professor at the University of Vienna and the University of Agder.

 In 2003, Burn was the first person to establish and coin the term, Kineikonic Mode.
 The work was based in multimodality theory, studying the overall function of various modes in film, animation and video game.
 The Kineikonic Mode is also related to film theory, but argues for integration of analysis across filming, editing, dramatic action, language, music and other modes.
 It has since been expanded to analyse time and space in young people's media productions, and how these express aspects of identity.

 Burn is also director of MAGiCAL Projects, an enterprise for developing and marketing game-based tools for education and leisure.
 Missionmaker is one example, enabling games to be created by young people to learn about game culture and design.